KevinGreene/surrealanalysis.com/content/post/clojure-and-consul.md

  :test {:env {:consul-url "http://localhost:8500/v1/kv"}}}
 ```

 At this point, we should start modifying our app to read from Consul.
 Anytime we introduce dependencies on outside databases in Clojure, we want to wrap that interaction in a state.
 Furthermore, instead of a hardcoded Clojure map, we'd like to read from Consul and make a map from that.
-To do that, we'll be using `envoy/consul->map`, which takes a Consul URL and returns a nested Clojure map of the values.
+To do that, we'll be using `envoy/consul->map`, which takes a Consul URL and returns a nested Clojure map of the values, and replacing the previously defined `config`.

 ``` clojure
 (defstate config